-The procurement of the EPC Contractor for the Project will be completed within the provisions of the Namibian Public Procurement Act, No.15 of 2015.
+The procurement of the EPC Contractor for the Project will was completed within the provisions of the Namibian Public Procurement Act, No.15 of 2015.

-The contract between NamPower and the successful bidder (EPC Contractor) will be based on the FIDIC Conditions of Contract for EPC/Turnkey Projects (Silver Book), 2017 edition.
+The contract between NamPower and the successful bidder (EPC Contractor) is done on the FIDIC Conditions of Contract for EPC/Turnkey Projects (Silver Book), 2017 edition.

-The EPC procurement process will be an open international bidding process without a prequalification stage.
+The EPC procurement process was completed as an open international bidding process without a prequalification stage.
 The scope of the EPC Contractor will include the following:

-- The engineering, procurement and construction of the Project under a turnkey contract (FIDIC Silver Book). - Subcontract all possible local works/services to Namibian companies to achieve a local content spend of >10% of the total EPC contract value; and - Ensure the local employment of all unskilled and semi-skilled labour.
+- The engineering, procurement and construction of the Project under a turnkey contract (FIDIC Silver Book); - Subcontract all possible local works/services to Namibian companies in order to achieve a local content spend of >10% of the total EPC contract value; and - Ensure the local employment of all unskilled and semi-skilled labour.